sensu/sensu-puppet/README.md

 ### Advanced SSL

-By default this module uses Puppet's SSL certificates and CA.
-If you would prefer to use different certificates override the `ssl_ca_source`, `ssl_cert_source` and `ssl_key_source` parameters.
-The value for `api_host` must be valid for the provided certificate and the value used for agent's `backends` must also match the certificate used by the specified backend.
+By default, this module uses Puppet's SSL certificates and CA. To use different certificates, override `ssl_ca_source`, `ssl_cert_source`, and `ssl_key_source`. `api_host` must match the certificate CN, and agent `backends` must match the backend's certificate.
+For already-installed certificates, use filesystem paths.
-If the certificates and keys are already installed then define the source parameters as filesystem paths.

 ```puppet
 class { 'sensu':